interlock-network/interlock-docs/whitepaper.md

 experiment with fully anonymous rounds for smaller investment targets (i.e. a few dozen thousand dollars).

-We are also interested in trying to raise fund on Solstarter when that platform is ready &mdash; but until they launch, we will have to go with the DAICO model. **We will update this section with details for how the inaugural DAICO round will be run soon**.
+We are also interested in trying to raise funds on Solstarter when that platform is ready &mdash; but until they launch we will have to go with the DAICO model. **We will update this section with details for how the inaugural DAICO round will be ran soon**.

 ## Technical Contributions
-Regarding technical contribution we will follow an RFD/RFC model where project design documents are proposed and discussed on various community channels (i.e. github, discord, and others).
+We will follow an RFD/RFC model for techincal contributions; where project design documents are proposed and discussed on various community channels (i.e. github, discord, and others).
 If the project and community get large enough we will likely adopt a governance model akin to Rust's.
-We diverge from the traditional RFC process in that we (a) adopt proposals by voting via smart-contract and (b) developers can show their support and affinity for each-other and their ideas by using the upvote/downvote mechanism that is already in place.
+We will diverge from the traditional RFC process in that we (a) adopt proposals by voting via smart-contract and (b) developers can show their support and affinity for each-other and their ideas by using the upvote/downvote mechanism that is already in place.
 We do not require